rjnienaber/heroes_helper/README.md

 ## team composition for map using sub roles
 # add a fitness function just for bans
 # add settings to tweak fitness functions
+# sort team by roles and then name